 HEPATIQ REPORT

 The HEPATIQ report provides six indices of liver disease that may be used for diagnosis, staging, interventions, and monitoring disease progression.
-It includes color-coded serial and differential graphs and an interpretation of the quantitative indices including a physiologic stage of liver disease.
+It includes color-coded serial and differential graphs with green regions indicating normal.
+An interpretation of the quantitative indices including a physiologic model of liver disease is provided based on publications.
 A sample report is shown below for illustration.

 - HEPATIQ Indices